What keeps you up at night, instead of sleeping like a baby?

 What Keeps You Awake At Night?

 Do you know what is causing your sleeping issues?
 Are you under a lot of pressure or stress during the day?
 Have you changed your diet or used a new medication?
 Are you going through a life change such as menopause?
-These can all affect sleep patterns and cause insomnia.

 3 suggestions to help you relax before bed: